San Miguel de Gualdape: Settlement and failure

 On September 29, 1526, the settlement was christened San Miguel de Gualdape in observance of the feast of St. Michael the Archangel.
 Gualdape was likely a reference to the local Guale tribe, a chiefdom that was part of the Mississippian culture.
 The colony's situation, already hampered by a late start and the loss of their flagship, quickly became worse.
 The settlers suffered from hunger, cold, disease and hostile natives.
 It was too late in the season to plant crops and game was scarce.
 The surrounding waters were teeming with fish but the settlers were too sick or otherwise unwilling to catch fish.
 The shallow water table and porous soil would have made it easy to contaminate their wells with human and animal waste.
 Disease was rampant, especially dysentery or other water-borne illnesses.
 Ayllón had hoped to supplement their food stores by trading with the Indians; however, the natives were unable or unwilling to provide assistance.
 On top of everything else, the weather turned unseasonably cold, increasing the settlers misery and discontent.

 The death toll climbed quickly and on October 18, 1526 Ayllón himself died.
 Captain Francisco Gómez became leader of the colony; he and the other council members wanted to stay and wait for re-supply from Hispanola.
 Another faction, led by Gines Doncel and his lieutenant, Pedro de Bazan, pushed for withdrawal.
 Within a week of Ayllón's death, Doncel and a group of armed supporters arrested Gómez and the other leaders and locked them in Doncel's house.
-At the same time, another group of settlers forced themselves on a local Indian village demanding food and other assistance.
+At the same time, another group of settlers forced themselves on a local Native American Indian village demanding food and other assistance.
 The village resisted and the settlers were killed.
-This incident marked a turning point for the local Indians and incited further hostilities against the Spaniards.
+This incident marked a turning point for the local Native American Indians and incited further hostilities against the Spaniards.

 Doncel was determined to eliminate those who still opposed him.
 One night he and Bazan set out to ambush and kill two of their most vocal opponents.
 For reasons that are unclear, some of the enslaved Africans set fire to Doncel's house that same night.
 In the ensuing confusion, Gómez and the other city leaders were freed, Bazan was fatally wounded and Doncel and the other mutineers were arrested.
 By then, the surviving colonists agreed it was time to evacuate the colony and return to Hispanola.
 By the end of October they were boarding their ships and by mid-November all the settlers had left San Miguel de Gualdape.